NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 ## Who can use this API

-The NHS Notify Supplier service is intended for suppliers of print services to the [NHS Notify](https://digital.nhs.uk/services/nhs-notify) service
+ The NHS Notify Supplier API is designed for approved print service suppliers who support the delivery of physical letters through the [NHS Notify](https://digital.nhs.uk/services/nhs-notify) platform.

 ## Related APIs